Marco692/ImgCap-MultilabelClassification/README.md

 The specification is in Assignment2.pdf

-The implementation deatils are included in the Code.ipynb/ Code_Another_Version file
+The implementation deatils are included in the BestModel_AlBert_EffNetB3.ipynb/ Comparison_BiLSTM_EffNetB4.ipynb file

 Report is also uploaded for your reference.

+Final score:93/100

 More details:https://www.kaggle.com/competitions/multi-label-classification-competition-22